iv-org/invidious/README.md

 Feel free to send an e-mail to omarroth@protonmail.com or join our [Matrix server](https://riot.im/app/#/room/#invidious:matrix.org), or #invidious on freenode.

-You can also read the release notes on the [releases](https://github.com/omarroth/invidious/releases) page or in the CHANGELOG.md included in the repository.
+You can also read the release notes on the [page of releases](https://github.com/omarroth/invidious/releases) [CHANGELOG.md](https://github.com/omarroth/invidious/changelog.md) included in the repository.